Download this example as a Jupyter notebook or a Python script.

 The components dict contains 8 items.

 Next, define the hierarchy.
-The external data source defines a hierarchy by reference (i.e. the child part contains the identity of the parent part), but the Granta MI BoM represents the hierarchy via the BoM structure (i.e. a parent part contains all child parts as properties on the parent).
+The external data source defines a hierarchy by reference (for example, the child part contains the identity of the parent part), but the Granta MI BoM represents the hierarchy using the BoM structure (for example, a parent part contains all child parts as properties on the parent).

 [12]: